 We believe that JADE will contribute to achieving Joint Vision 2010 since JADE focuses on solving a dilemma which has been confronting force deployment planners for years, i.e., rapid TPFDD generation with explicit links to the mission objectives.
-The authors of this paper feel that incorporating JADE into the ACOA environment will enable CINC planners to better determine how best to use forces to support their mission objectives.
+The authors of this paper feel that incorporating JADE into the ACOA environment and by having JADE participate in joint exercises like JEFX2000 will result in better tools that will, in the long run, enable military planners, e.g., the CINC to better determine how best to use forces to support their mission objectives.
 JADE will also enable force deployment planners to better match force capability with mission requirements and determine the transportation feasibility of their force deployments in support of a particular mission.